LES MOTS DU CLIC

 Katia Boucetta, Family Social Economy Advisor at “Entraide Le Relais”

-Emmanuel Burlat, Departmental educational advisor in artistic education in the department of Isère
+Emmanuel Burlat, Departmental Educational Advisor in Arts Education in the Isère department

 When I discovered LES MOTS DU CLIC, I found a tool that allowed us to think together around an image, to spend time there that we would not have spent without this tool.
 How often do we stay 20 to 30 minutes looking at a work?
 It is very rare.
 Thanks to the game, we take this time.
 It allows everyone to position themselves, to feel legitimate to see.